-A history of bad credit may lead to issues when seeking to sign up with a new electricity provider, however for consumers who have credit-related problems there are alternative options available and a number of steps that can be taken.
+A history of bad credit can lead to issues when signing up with a new electricity provider.
+However, for consumers who have credit-related problems, there are ways to get electricity with no credit checks.
+Canstar Blue explains.

 How to check your credit record